savespain-covid19/Save-Spain/README.md

 |	25	|		|		|		|		|	10/03/20	|	10149	|	631	|	6.2	|
 |		|		|		|		|		|	11/03/20	|	12462	|	827	|	6.6	|

+It can be seen in the following two graphs how likely it is that virus development will follow similar path as in Italy.

 ![Italy and Spain confirmed cases compared](graphs/Italy Spain Confirmed.png)